 To say that this feature quickly became the hit of the evening would be an understatement.
 Every 20 minutes I would swap the memory card on the GH3 we’d set up on a tripod, and upload the OOC JPGs on a Macbook Pro computer to project them during the dances so that people could quickly see themselves on the wall.

 The set up was the following: a Panasonic Lumix GH3 on a tripod with a 14-42mm mounted.
-I connected a PC monitor to the HDMI port of the camera and bought a cheap remote controller (the Pixel RW-221/L1) on Amazon.
+I connected a PC monitor to the HDMI port of the camera and bought a cheap remote controller (the Pixel RW-221/L1).
 I activated face detection so that the GH3 could easily adjust the autofocus (and it did even when people posed very close to the lens).